nge-layy/securewatch-soc/docs/phase-01/commands.md

 - Verify internet and DNS access.
 - Update an Ubuntu Server.
 - View basic system information.
-- Organize project files using a simple folder structure.

 These basic Linux commands provide the foundation for the next phases of the SecureWatch Home SOC project.